knightsUCF/COVIDGenomeAnalysis/README.md

 # RSCU and MOTIF X Correlation

 When I contacted the research team I asked them if they had detected any correlation between RSCU and the Motif X correlation.
-They said they did notice correlation but the problem was "complex".
+They said they did notice correlation.
 This is another area of research which seems to have potential.

 "High RSCU values of specific codons indicate that the codon plays an important role in protein synthesis."